What is NPS®?

 Most NPS surveys do not anonymize participants.
 Companies can thus clearly assign the answers to their customers.
 They can draw conclusions from the link between customer profile and response and, for example, contact critics, if necessary.
 This is crucial for successful customer relationship management and consequent customer retention.

-Despite many advantages, there are still many companies that forego customer surveys due to a lack of time and scarce resources.
+Despite many advantages, many companies still forego customer surveys due to a lack of time and scarce resources.
 But in doing so, they are wasting valuable potential.
-Like salt in the soup, NPS is an essential ingredient in a successful company's marketing recipe.
+Like salt in the soup, NPS is an essential ingredient in a successful company’s marketing recipe.
 The knowledge provided through NPS enables a company to act.

 Four reasons in favor of NPS: